Author: Craig Neil

 That all changed with the introduction of the North Coast 500 in 2015, and now hundreds of thousands of holidaymakers come to the North Highlands to explore the 516-mile scenic route that winds its way through some of Scotland’s most scenic landscapes.

-The Highland council area where the NC500 is staged comprises everything north of Inverness which includes the counties of Ross and Cromarty, Sutherland, and Caithness, each of which offers a different experience.
+The Highland council area where the NC500 is staged comprises everything north of Inverness which includes the counties of Ross and Cromarty, Caithness and Sutherland, each of which offers a different experience.

 Ross and Cromarty is best known for its windswept coastline that faces the ever-popular Isle of Skye, and it’s highly rated for its mountain scenery that includes the Torridon Hills and the stunning Bealach na Ba pass.